espressomd/espresso/doc/sphinx/features.rst

 -  ``ROTATION`` Switch on rotational degrees of freedom for the particles, as well as the corresponding quaternion integrator.

-   .. seealso:: :ref:`Defining particle properties`
+   .. seealso:: :ref:`Setting up particles`

    .. note::
       Note, that when the feature is activated, every particle has three